What is AI Governance?

 Organizational accountability:

-• AI governance committee or owner
+• AI governance committee or named owner

 • Clear escalation paths for AI decisions